 -It is true that the population has increased recently: The Australian fur seal population has doubled since the 1980s.

 -So, Australia's fur seals are still recovering from the extreme amount of hunting they experienced almost 200 years ago.

 -The rate of recovery has, in fact, been much slower than that of other hunted fur seal populations.
-This is because of the low level of nutrients and, therefore food, in Australian waters.
-This is probably why Australian fur seals have a very low birth rate (about 50% per year) and only about half of those pups survive to adulthood.
+This is because of the low level of nutrients, and therefore food, in Australian waters.
+This is probably why female Australian fur seals have a very low birth rate (about 50% per year) and only about half of those pups survive to adulthood.
 This has kept population growth down to around 2% per year, which is much lower than the rates of 10 - 15% seen in some other fur seal populations.

 It is true that seals eat fish, but that doesn't necessarily reduce the amount of fish available for humans to catch.
 Most research shows that top predators are, in fact, essential to ecosystem balance.
 South African researchers estimated that a reduction in the local Cape fur seal population could result in population increases of certain large predatory fish.
 With more predatory fish, smaller sized fish suffered from greater amounts of predation.
 Removing seals could actually reduce the overall biomass of fish in the ocean.